Written by: Andrew Splatt – Director & Executive Practice Leader

 • Missing a deadline often means being excluded from filing a damages lawsuit.

 Vicarious liability in negligence cases is most often associated with the relationship between employer and employee.
 Consequently, an employer is responsible for the conduct of their workers.
-So if you are injured at work, and your employer breaches their duty of care, they can be held accountable for their worker’s careless actions or failure to act.
+So if you are injured at work, and your employer breaches their duty of care, they can be vicariously liable for their worker’s careless actions or failure to act.

 This legal concept allows the claimant to lodge a case against multiple defendants, which can increase the chance of a compensation payout.
 You must be aware of this type of liability, regardless of whether you are a business owner, worker or claimant.